larsw/rdf-web-components/README.md

 ```

 The viewer will automatically use `rdfs:label`, `skos:prefLabel`, `skos:altLabel`, and Dublin Core titles from these vocabularies.

+**Note on CORS**: When developing locally, external vocabulary URLs may be blocked by CORS policy.
+This is expected behavior and the component will still work correctly, just without enhanced labels from external vocabularies.
+In production environments with proper CORS configuration, or when serving vocabularies from the same origin, this limitation doesn't apply.

 #### Intelligent Object Rendering
 The viewer automatically detects and renders different data types: